skypjack/entt/docs/CONTRIBUTING.md

-  If you are unable to find an open issue addressing the problem, feel free to [open a new one](https://github.com/skypjack/entt/issues/new). **Please**, do not forget to carefully describe how to reproduce the problem, then add all the informaion about the system on which you are experiencing it and point out the version of `EnTT` you are using (tag or commit).
+  If you are unable to find an open issue addressing the problem, feel free to [open a new one](https://github.com/skypjack/entt/issues/new). **Please**, do not forget to carefully describe how to reproduce the problem, then add all the information about the system on which you are experiencing it and point out the version of `EnTT` you are using (tag or commit).

 * If you found a bug and you wrote a patch to fix it, open a new [pull request](https://github.com/skypjack/entt/pulls) with your code.